itachicoders/virustotal-bypass/README.md

 ## Features
 - 🌠 +1500 VM List Blocked
 - ⚡ Anti-VM (RDP, VirtualBox, etc)
-- 🌟 Filters: MAC, HWID, IP, NAME, GPU, GUIDS, BIOS, DLL
+- 🌟 Filters: MAC, HWID, IP, NAME, GPU, GUIDS, BIOS, AND DLL!

 ## ⚠️ Important
- * This project is for educational purposes only!
+- I do not support any type of malicious activity with my code, nor take any responsability for any damage caused by it.
+Use at your own risk.
- * Do not use it for illegal activities!
+- For learning purposes

 ## How to build
 New version